kawazaki0/luncher-django/README.rst

 Continuous Integration
 ======================

+We use GitLab runners for CI, so please see `.gitlab-ci.yml`.

-See directory `provision` for more info.
+See directory `provision` for more info about setting up Gitlab runners.